 Free Bags with Eligible Credit Cards

-If you use the right credit card to pay for your American Airlines tickets, you may be able to check a bag for free.
+If you use the right travel credit card to pay for your American Airlines tickets, you may be able to check a bag for free.
 It depends on which card you have.
 Here’s a look at what you can expect:

 AAdvantage® Aviator® Red World Elite Mastercard®: With this credit card, you and up to four travel companions on the same reservation will get your first checked bag free on all American Airlines-operated flights.

-Citi® / AAdvantage® Platinum Select® Mastercard®: With this credit card, you and up to four travel companions on the same reservation will get your first checked bag free on domestic American Airlines flights.
+Citi® / AAdvantage® Platinum Select® World Elite Mastercard®: With this credit card, you and up to four travel companions on the same reservation will get your first checked bag free on domestic American Airlines flights.

-CitiBusiness® / AAdvantage® Platinum Select® Mastercard®: With this credit card, you and up to four travel companions on the same reservation will get your first checked bag free on domestic American Airlines flights.
+CitiBusiness® / AAdvantage® Platinum Select® World Elite Mastercard®: With this credit card, you and up to four travel companions on the same reservation will get your first checked bag free on domestic American Airlines flights.